Double Chins 101: Treatments and Removal of Neck Fat

-There are a number of options available that span from home remedies to surgical corrections.
+There are several options available that span from home remedies to surgical corrections.
 Since the chin plays a critical role in the profile of your face, it would be well worth your time to consider these methods of correction.
 Others have found that treating their double chin increases their self-confidence, and it could very well do the same for you.
 Talk to your provider who could recommend treatment methods or who could refer you to trusted plastic or cosmetic surgeons in your local area.
 It will be worth the time involved.

 List of Sources

 - Clinical Trials West, Dennis.
 “Neck Liposuction with Tumescent Anesthesia for the Treatment of Obstructive Sleep Apnea – A Pilot Study.”
 ClinicalTrials.gov.
 U.S. National Library of Medicine, Bethesda, MD.
 June 2012.

 - Laser/Radiofrequency-Assisted Liposuction Keramidas, Evangelos and Stavroula Rodopoulou.
 “Radiofrequency-Assisted Liposuction for Neck and Lower Face Adipodermal Remodeling and Contouring” Plastic and Reconstructive Surgery Global Open vol. 4,8 e850.
 U.S. National Library of Medicine, Bethesda, MD.
 24 August 2016.

 - Lidocaine “Lidocaine: Compound Summary for CID 3676.”
 PubChem.
 Open Chemistry Database.
 National Center for Biotechnology Information, Bethesda, MD.